david-abel/simple_rl/README.md

 <img src="https://david-abel.github.io/blog/posts/images/simple_grid.jpg" width="480" align="center">

 For a slightly more complicated example, take a look at the code of _simple_example.py_.
-Here we run three few agents on the grid world from the Russell-Norvig AI textbook:
+Here we run two agents on the grid world from the Russell-Norvig AI textbook:

 	from simple_rl.agents import QLearningAgent, RandomAgent, RMaxAgent
 	from simple_rl.tasks import GridWorldMDP